 Freeway/highway/expressway – a public road often with multiple lanes.

 - Usually people drive their cars at very high speed on highways or the expressways.

 Ring road/ Belt way – a road that circles a town or a city

 - I never prefer taking a ring road while travelling.

-Bus lane – a part of road marked off with painted lines.
+Bus lane – a part of road marked off with painted lines for buses

-- Two wheelers are not allowed to use the bus lane.
+- Two wheelers are not allowed to use the bus lanes.

-- Increased volume of music in my house caused disturbance to the neighbors.
+- Increased volume of music in my house caused disturbance to my neighbors.

 Petrol – a light fuel oil is used in internal combustion engines.

 - Petrol run transport caused increased levels of air pollution in the once sleepy town.